Jay Gatsby’s Brown Suit and Yellow Rolls-Royce (1974 Version)

 Gatsby’s trousers are double reverse-pleated, fastening high on his waist under the vest as a three-piece suit’s trousers should.
 The trousers have a very roomy fit, though far less baggy than the mid-1920s fad of “Oxford bags”, which would coincidentally be avoided by a more conservative “Oxford man” like Gatsby.
-There are side pockets on the seams, which Redford frequently uses for his hands, and the slightly flared bottoms are plain-hemmed with no cuffs.
+There are side pockets on the seams, which Redford frequently uses for his hands, and the slightly flared bottoms have turn-ups (cuffs).

 The bottom of the trousers are best seen in production stills or behind-the-scenes photos, although Redford posed for the photos wearing a pair of light brown plain-toe oxfords.
 In the film itself, Redford wore a pair of dark brown and white two-tone wingtip bluchers, likely with a pair of dark brown silk dress socks.

 Gatsby maintains his brown motif throughout the outfit.
 His shirt is a pale ecru with contrasting white collars and cuffs.
 The contrast collars are large with a spread wide enough to accommodate his Windsor-knotted tie.
 The shirt buttons down a front placket.

 Gatsby’s shirt has rounded single cuffs, also white, which he fastens together with ornate large gold oval cuff links with a dark green stone, similar to the ring he later buys Daisy and wears on his own pinky.